-Listed at the top of most Paris bucket lists is to hunt for the best patisseries and chocolate shops across the city.
+Listed at the top of many France bucket lists is to hunt for the best patisseries and chocolate shops in Paris.
 Pastel macarons, chocolate eclairs, flaky croissants, dainty cakes, delicious choux creations… you name it, Paris has it!

-So… in aid of giving you a few places to scout out during your next Paris trip, I’ve asked a handful of travel bloggers to share their recommendations of where to go, what to order and extra tips while you’re there.
+So… in aid of giving you a few places to scout out during your next trip to Paris, we’ve asked a handful of travel bloggers to share their recommendations of where to go, what to buy and extra tips while you’re there.

-Prior warning: I wouldn’t read this if you’re hungry…
+Prior warning: Don’t read this if you’re hungry…

-5 of the Best Patisseries & Chocolate Shops in Paris
+6 Patisseries & Chocolate Shops in Paris You Must Visit!

 1. Maison Georges Larnicol

 If you’ve ever seen a chocolaterie with a model sized replica of Notre Dame, completely made from chocolate, then you may already be familiar with Maison Georges Larnicol.

 I was delighted to discover that this particular chocolate shop in Paris was a part of a food tour through the lovely Montmartre area, and I quickly discovered why it’s kept under wraps.

 Firstly, if it’s a stop on a food tour, then it’s a must visit, but the treats will have you returning during your stay in Paris.